 You may experience swelling, soreness, hormone fluctuation and trouble sleeping in the weeks following birth.
 These are all very frequent symptoms of the postpartum period of pregnancy and postpartum massage can actually be a wonderful way of managing these symptoms!

 Postpartum massage can also help with depression, improve breastmilk production, and speeding up the healing process.
 This is particularly beneficial for new moms that had C-sections or complications during childbirth.

 Table of Contents

 Relaxation and Stress Reduction

 Pregnancy is hard on your body.
-This is no surprise or secret to anyone.
 During your pregnancy, you probably gained at least 15 pounds, suffered from some joint pain, poor circulation and swelling at some point, and had your stress hormones raise significantly.

 The process of delivery, in general, is very taxing on your body and muscles, especially the hips and back.

 Getting postpartum massage can help relax your body, increase circulation, and lower stress hormones that are raging through your body after nine long months of constant change.

 Americanpregnancy.org advocates for using postpartum massage to combat the baby blues that about 2/3 of all new moms get postpartum.

 Massage can also help with anxiety and depression that can have heightened symptoms postpartum.